 We sliced it into individual filet mignon portions and enjoyed our meal with a peppery cabernet sauvignon, grilled asparagus, and baked potatoes outside with some friends on a warm spring evening.

 This steak tasted amazing and easily fed our group of 7.
 We topped the steak with sea salt and/or homemade herb butter consisting of butter, salt, lemon juice, fresh basil, and thyme.
 Honestly, though, this steak really only needed salt and pepper with the wonderful beef flavor as the star of the meal.

 At the time of this posting, the Chateaubriand was priced at $199 for non-members and $113 for members, 43% off!

 At $113 this steak is a steal!
 As I mentioned, it easily fed 7 people and it would be hard to find Wagyu Cross filet mignon for $16 per person.
 You certainly could never find that at a steak house.
 Shop now >>

 If you are looking for high-quality craft meat and sustainably sourced seafood and care about where your food comes from Crowd Cow is your answer.
 From the best of the best Wagyu and Kobe beef to premium ground beef, they have something for your weekday meals and special occasion dinners as well as unique gifts for the whole family!

+We recommend Crowd Cow to anyone looking for high-quality meat delivery, anyone interested in trying some of the finest Wagyu beef in the world, and those looking for an extra special gift or holiday meal.
 Crowd Cow has exceeded our expectations and we highly recommend that you check out their selection for your meat delivery needs.
 Shop now >>